Skip to Content

 This guide to inset kitchen cabinets features their designs, pros and cons, cost, inset cabinet door styles & hinges, and their comparison to overlay kitchen cabinets.

 Gray kitchen counter with sink and inset cabinetsThere are several reasons why inset cabinets are a suitable choice for your home.
-These kitchen cabinets are making a comeback and are one of the latest trends in home décor because of their design appeal, durability, and craftsmanship.
+This cabinetry type is making a comeback and is one of the latest trends in home décor because of their design appeal, durability, and craftsmanship.

-Inset cabinets integrate well with multiple styles and eras especially if your design preference leans more toward traditional, transitional, or even contemporary.
-This type of cabinetry can also be a wise investment, as this style adds value to the home.
-Inset kitchen cabinets are timeless and tend to look elegant and giving the space a luxurious feel.
+This cabinetry integrates well with multiple styles and eras, especially if your design preference leans more toward traditional, transitional, or even contemporary.
+This type can also be a wise investment, as this style adds value to the home.
+They are timeless and tend to look elegant and giving the space a luxurious feel.

 What Are Inset Kitchen Cabinets?

 Beautiful kitchen interior with white inset cabinets, natural lighting, rustic style table and chairsInset kitchen cabinet doors are set into the front edge of the frame and fit seamlessly with the door frame.
-The inset construction gives the cabinets clean lines and a smooth appearance while allowing easy opening and closing of the doors.
+The construction gives them clean lines and a smooth appearance while allowing easy opening and closing of the doors.

-These inset kitchen cabinets have tight, consistent spacing that looks elegant and sophisticated.
+These cabinets have tight, consistent spacing that looks elegant and sophisticated.
 Typically, the gap between doors and the frame measures around 3/32 inches.

 These flush inset cabinets have a door hinge completely hidden inside when the door is closed.
-It is also considered a concealed inset cabinet that is extremely popular because it is classier, and the hinge is hidden from view.
+It is also considered a concealed type that is extremely popular because it is classier, and the hinge is hidden from view.

-The other type of profile is the beaded inset cabinets as opposed to the flush inset kitchen cabinets.
-The hinges are sticking out from one side of the frame, and this visible single bead edge detail of the cabinet creates a more decorative element used to accent drawers and door fronts.
+The other type of profile is the beaded inset cabinets as opposed to the flush inset types.
+The hinges are sticking out from one side of the frame, and this visible single bead edge detail creates a more decorative element used to accent drawers and door fronts.

-The beaded inset cabinets have a recessed lip around the frame.
-So, when the inset cabinet door is closed, these decorative hinges are left on the outside to add aesthetic value.
+They have a recessed lip around the frame.
+So, when the door is closed, these decorative hinges are left on the outside to add aesthetic value.

-These flush inset cabinets and beaded inset cabinets are most likely to be framed inset cabinets.
+These two types are most likely to be framed inset cabinets.
 They are more popular than frameless inset cabinets due to their low manufacturing and installation cost.
 The frameless design is not so popular due to the extra cost that comes with it, but it requires excellent skills and a high level of workmanship, making it more expensive to manufacture and install.

 Inset Cabinet Designs

-Inspired by the work of craftsmen and artisans of the Georgina and Victorian periods, inset kitchen cabinets provide a unique and nostalgic style that offers an edge detail that highlights fine craftsmanship.
+Inspired by the work of craftsmen and artisans of the Georgina and Victorian periods, this cabinetry type provides a unique and nostalgic style that offers an edge detail that highlights fine craftsmanship.

-Inset kitchen cabinets have recently seen a contemporary revival and have been adapted to fit the innovative designs of today’s modern times.
-An inset kitchen cabinet works well in modern or transitional kitchen design.
+They have recently seen a contemporary revival and have been adapted to fit the innovative designs of today’s modern times.
+This design works well in modern or transitional kitchen design.

-The clean-cut lines and minimalist design on insets are becoming popular with designers and homeowners for their modern layouts.
-Inset kitchen cabinets offer a full view of the cabinet frame while taking up less space and making them an excellent choice for smaller kitchens that need to use the area thoroughly.
+The clean-cut lines and minimalist style s are becoming popular with designers and homeowners for their modern layouts.
+They offer a full view of the frame while taking up less space and making them an excellent choice for smaller kitchens that need to use the area thoroughly.

 Inset Cabinets Vs. Overlay

-Modern homes incorporate these doors for the cabinets since inset cabinets look streamlined and stylish.
-Inset cabinets consume less exterior space and are great for small kitchen as it provides more workspace.
+Modern homes incorporate these doors for the cabinets since inset types look streamlined and stylish.
+They consume less exterior space and are great for small kitchen as it provides more workspace.

 Its opening is drastically smaller than the overlay type of cabinetry.
 Thus, access is limited even if the interior storage space remains the same.

-Cozy simple kitchen interior with appliances and overlay cabinetsOverlay cabinet doors are sometimes called “reveal” doors and are a much more common style for kitchen cabinets.
-Overlay cabinets have doors larger than the cabinet face frame openings and come in two types: full overlay and partial overlay.
+Cozy simple kitchen interior with appliances and overlay cabinetsOverlay doors are sometimes called “reveal” doors and are a much more common style for kitchen cabinetry.
+Overlay types have doors larger than the face frame openings and come in two types: full overlay and partial overlay.

-Full-overlay doors cover entirely up the cabinet frame, and the doors almost meet edge to edge when closed, resulting in a sleeker and tighter look.
-Full overlay cabinet doors are not set inside the cabinet frame, and double doors in full overlay cabinets come without the vertical stile on the face frame; therefore, they can provide more storage space than inset cabinets.
+Full-overlay doors cover entirely up the frame, and the doors almost meet edge to edge when closed, resulting in a sleeker and tighter look.
+Full overlay doors are not set inside the frame, and double doors in full overlay cabinetry come without the vertical stile on the face frame; therefore, they can provide more storage space than these cabinets.

-Partial overlay cabinet doors are more traditional, and the doors are usually installed with a 1-1 ¼ inch gap between the doors, allowing the face frame of the cabinet to be seen.
-Partial-overlay doors only cover up part of the frame giving the depth and dynamism of the cabinets.
+Partial overlay doors are more traditional, and the doors are usually installed with a 1-1 ¼ inch gap between the doors, allowing the face frame to be seen.
+Partial-overlay doors only cover up part of the frame giving the depth and dynamism of the cabinetry.

-With overlay cabinets, there are fewer issues concerning gaps, and the doors are also less likely to get misaligned since they do not have to fit inside the cabinet frame.
+With overlay types, there are fewer issues concerning gaps, and the doors are also less likely to get misaligned since they do not have to fit inside the frame.

 Pros And Cons Of Inset Kitchen Cabinets

-One of the essential factors to consider about your kitchen cabinets is how the doors and drawers are framed.
-Inset doors are designed to sit flush against the face frame.
-To understand the option of inset cabinets, here are the advantages of inset cabinets which can help you decide if inset cabinet doors are suitable for your kitchen.
+One of the essential factors to consider about your cabinetry is how the doors and drawers are framed.
+The doors are designed to sit flush against the face frame.
+To understand this type of cabinetry, here are the advantages which can help you decide if this door designs are suitable for your kitchen.

 Kitchen interior with island, laminate flooring, granite countertops and inset kitchen cabinetsThe Pros of Inset Kitchen Cabinets: